SerenityOS/serenity/Ports/README.md

 #### `workdir`

 The working directory used for executing other commands via `run` as well as cleanup.
-Usually the directory name of the upacked source archive.
+Usually the directory name of the unpacked source archive.

 Defaults to `$port-$version`.